robschick/lessonCode/lesson1.md

 # Lesson1

-## Setting up  Reproducible Workflow
+## Part 1--Setting up a Reproducible Structure
 Start by navigating to a folder that will serve as the host of the main repository, e.g. ```/rob/research/projects```

 Once there, replicate this folder structure.